 Virtual reality headsets don’t work on their own: they all rely on external devices to do the heavy lifting of presenting entire environments to the goggles the user wears.
 In some cases, that outside device is a smartphone; other VR headsets are powered by a computer or a game console.

 The first decision to make when purchasing a virtual reality headset is which type will work best for you.

-Tethered VR headsets have their own screens inside the goggles, and are powered by a computer or game console through wires that are slightly unwieldy.
+Tethered VR headsets and their wireless cousins dedicated to computer gaming have their own screens inside the goggles, and are powered by a computer or game console through wires that are slightly unwieldy.
 Wired headsets typically have superior image quality, although they are significantly more expensive than wireless units (even before the cost of the computer or console).